 When will I be notified of being selected for funding and when would I receive the first installment of funding?

-Final selections are usually announced by December.
-Do not expect to see first monies until the first quarter of the following calendar year, after executing a production funding agreement with LPB.
+Final selections will not be announced until January 2021.
+Do not expect to see first installment of funds until the first quarter of the following calendar year, after executing a production funding agreement with LPB.

 Do I need to submit a sample tape with the proposal?